hgascon/hgascon.github.io/index.md

-During autumn 2015 I joined the Symantec Center for Advanced Machine Learning in Mountain View as a research intern, where I worked on deep learning methods for classifcation of code graph representations to infer behavioral patterns in malicious code.<br><br>
+During autumn 2015 I joined the Symantec Center for Advanced Machine Learning in Mountain View as a research intern, where I worked on deep learning methods for classification of code graph representations to infer behavioral patterns in malicious code.<br><br>

 My research interests revolve around the development of new learning methods